AllegraCodes/nocode/STYLE.md

 ## Linters

-There is only one way to write no code and the `du` command can help you identify any issues.
+There is only one way to write no code and your built-in 👀 command can help you identify any issues.

 ```
-du -h main.no
+main.no <- 👀
 ```

+Expect to see:

 ```
-0       main.no

 ```

 > The only valid code is no code.